Zint Barcode Generator and Zint Barcode Studio User Manual

 struct zint_vector_rect *rect;

-struct zint_vector_hexagon *hexagon;
+struct zint_vector_hexagon *hex;

 struct zint_vector_string *string;